ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/02-traversing-graphs.md

     - Add $b$ to *visited*, and the edge to the *result*
     - Add all outgoing edges of $b$ **that do not end in a visited vertex**, to the *agenda*
 :::

+@fig:GraphTraversal1 illustrates how a graph traversal can unfold.
+It shows a useful trick when trying to understand graph traversal algorithms on pen and paper:
+Circle the visited vertices, and the edges you cross will be the important parts of the agenda.

+The result of the traversal is a set of directed edges.
+Importantly, these edges do *not* form a single path -- instead they form a *spanning tree* of all paths reachable from the starting vertex.
+You can see the resulting spanning tree in the lower right of @fig:GraphTraversal1, the selected edges form a tree with $A$ as the root.

+Note that the algorithm does not specify in which order we select vertices.
+In particular, it does not necessarily select a vertex adjacent to the previous vertex we visited, but rather skip around to vertices that are adjacent to *some* visited vertex.

 There are some things to note about this very abstract algorithm: